MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 The optimization process comprises the following phases that occur sequentially and depend on the specified mode.
 If an optimization run reaches a duration limit, then the compression might not run.

 - **Initialization phase.** During this phase, the volume is scanned, and weak references are placed on blocks within the volume.

 - **Data deduplication and compression phase.** During this phase, the redundant blocks are single-instanced and tracked using ReFS block cloning.
 If compression is enabled, blocks are evaluated based on access frequency and compressed if they are not frequently used.

 ## Turn on ReFS deduplication and compression

-You can run ReFS deduplication and compression using `ReFSUtil` *or* Windows Admin Center and PowerShell.
+You can turn on ReFS deduplication and compression using `ReFSUtil` *or* Windows Admin Center and PowerShell.
 If you are using `ReFSUtil`, it will be a one-time manual run with no file change tracking.
 However, if you opt for Windows Admin Center or PowerShell, you get benefits, such as the ability to run one-time or scheduled jobs, customize job settings, and enable file change tracking for faster subsequent runs.
-Once you've enabled the feature via Windows Admin Center or PowerShell, you cannot then run the feature from `ReFSUtil`.
+Once you enable the feature via Windows Admin Center or PowerShell, you cannot run the feature using `ReFSUtil`.

-The following sections describe how to turn on this feature using Windows Admin Center or PowerShell.
-For information about how to use ReFSUtil, see [ReFSUtil](/windows-server/administration/windows-commands/refsutil).
+The following sections describe how to turn on this feature using Windows Admin Center and PowerShell.
+For information about how to use `ReFSUtil`, see [ReFSUtil](/windows-server/administration/windows-commands/refsutil).

-You can initiate ReFS deduplication and compression manually or automate to run as scheduled jobs.
-The jobs are set at the cluster shared volume (CSV) level for each cluster and can be customized based on modes, duration, system resource usage, and more.

 # [Windows Admin Center](#tab/windowsadmincenter)